 PROGRAM 3-2 PUBLICIZING REASONABLE ACCOMMODATION.
-The County will continue to implement State requirements (Sections 4450 to 4460 of the California Government Code and Title 24 of the California universal design and the reasonable accommodations ordinance by July 2025 and update biannually, or as needed.
+The County will continue to implement State universal design and the reasonable accommodations ordinance by July 2025 and update biannually, or as needed.
 Conduct outreach to housing developers to identify incentives that would assist in providing accessible housing within future developments by July 2025 and implement any feasible incentives by December 2025.